Cocaaladioxine/bigquery_terraform_vscode/README.md

 - Address Real Needs: Developed based on genuine feedback from colleagues to ensure practicality.

 - Stay Realistic: While it has its limitations, it strives to offer practical solutions for everyday tasks.

-At the moment, the code is "closed source", but I

 ## Features